Probing pre-BBN era with Scale Invariant FIMP: Model Set-up

 while all the SM fields are even under the $\mathbb{Z}_2$.
 The interaction Lagrangian therefore turns out to be

 where $H$ is the SM Higgs doublet and $D_\mu = \partial_\mu + ig_X\,X_\mu$ is the covariant derivative.
 Next, we consider the tree-level renormalizable scale-invariant scalar potential as

 which shows that the dark and the visible sectors communicate via the renormalizable $\lhs$ coupling with the limit $\lhs\to 0$ corresponds to the case where the hidden sector completely decoupled from the visible sector.
-One can parametrize the two scalars in unitary gauge,
+As the classical potential is zero along the so-called ``flat direction", the one-loop correction necessarily dominates there.
+Since at the minimum of the 1-loop effective potential $V_\text{cl}\geq 0$ and $V_\text{eff}^\text{1-loop}<0$, the minimum of $V_\text{eff}^\text{1-loop}$ along the flat direction, where $V_\text{cl}=0$, is a global minimum of the full potential~\cite{YaserAyazi:2019caf,Mohamadnejad:2019vzg}.
+Therefore, spontaneous symmetry breaking (SSB) indeed occurs and we expand the fields around the minima